-At Harmony Dental, your smile is important to us and because of this we are one of the few surgeries to offer orthodontist-dentist combined treatment to our patients.
-This means that all treatment carried out is overseen by both a dentist and an orthodontist so that your long-term dental care is always of the highest quality.
+At our Clifton, NJ office, we offer orthodontist-dentist combined treatment to our patients.
+This means that all treatments carried out are overseen by both a dentist and an orthodontist so that your long-term dental care is always of the highest quality.
 This approach minimizes the chance for complications and can prevent the creation of new dental problems in the future.

-It is especially important to choose the right orthodontist as poor orthodontist treatment can result in breathing problems and sleep apnea.
+It is especially important to choose a top orthodontist – as poor orthodontic treatment can result in breathing problems and sleep apnea.
 Our dentist, Maria Sokolina DDS, oversees all orthodontic cases to make sure that no unusual side effects occur.
-It is common for patients to continue with dental care after their orthodontic treatment is complete and at Harmony Dental our whole team is here to support you for years to come.
+It is common for patients to continue with dental care after their orthodontic treatment is completed.
+At Harmony Dental our whole team is here to support you for years to come.

 Children’s mouths are constantly changing and evolving with time.
-It is good to keep a watch for these common problems and if you notice any, it is beneficial to book an appointment with an orthodontist for a checkup.
+It is good to keep a watch for these common problems and if you notice any, we recommend to book an appointment with our orthodontist for a check-up.

-If your child has overcrowded teeth, it could possibly be caused by an underdeveloped jar.
+If your child has overcrowded teeth, it could possibly be caused by an underdeveloped jaw.
 Overcrowded teeth can cause problems when it is time for the adult teeth to come through.
-To prevent any issues with the growth of their adult teeth, it is important to consult with an Orthodontist who will be able to realign your child’s teeth.
+To prevent any issues with the growth of their adult teeth, it is important to consult with our Orthodontist who will be able to realign your child’s teeth.

 When your child has an open bite, it means that their top and bottom teeth do not meet when the back teeth are closed together.
 The cause of an open bite can be genetic or functional from habits such as thumb sucking or chewing on objects.
-If you suspect that your child has an open bite, consult with an Orthodontist today.
+If you suspect that your child has an open bite, set a time to meet our Orthodontist.

 If your child has protruding teeth, it means that their upper front teeth are protruding out towards the lip more than the bottom front teeth are.
 This dental problem can easily be fixed with Orthodontic treatment.